mbilotta/julia/README.md

 ## Command Line Interface (CLI)

 Below you'll find some examples of using the Julia CLI to generate images.
+Examples will make use of `juliac.exe` just for brevity: it's intended that they apply also when using `java -jar julia.jar` to run the program.

 ### Simplest case